doraemonho/MHDFlows_dev/docs/src/ProblemGeneration.md

 5. feature that you want to include (force function/ Volume penalization method/ Dye tracing)
 6. user defined functions/ data structure will be used during the simulation

-We use `` MHDFlows.Problem`` to declare a problem.
-Below is an example of declaring a 3D HD simulation using GPU
+We use the `` MHDFlows.Problem`` function to declare a problem.
+Below is an example of declaring a 3D HD simulation on GPU

 ```